-Knowing what your goals are and when you should have achieved them is a great way to keep on track and prevent last minute overload.
-Make a list of everything you need to cover and spread it out as best you can across the time you have until your assessment.
+Knowing what your goals are and when you should have achieved them is a great way to keep on track and prevent last minute overload!
+Make a list of everything you need to cover and spread it out as best you can across the time you have until your assessment...
 If you have been putting off work over the break and have realised you've left it until the last minute.
 Just remember, it's never too late to start!
-If you suddenly remember at 4pm on a random Friday that you've left all your work to the last minute - get planning!

-Even if it's only on your phone to start.
-It's better to do something now than nothing later.
+If you suddenly remember at 4pm on a random Friday that you've left all your work to the last minute - get planning there and then!
+Even if it's on your phone to start with.
+It's better to start then than leave it until an even later date.